MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-no-code.md

 Setting up an Azure Data Explorer pipeline involves several steps, such as [table creation and data ingestion](ingest-sample-data.md#ingest-data).
 You can also manipulate, map, and update the data.

-### Connect to the Azure Data Explorer Web UI
+### Connect to the Azure Data Explorer web UI

-In your Azure Data Explorer *TestDatabase* database, select **Query** to open the Azure Data Explorer Web UI.
+In your Azure Data Explorer *TestDatabase* database, select **Query** to open the Azure Data Explorer web UI.

 ![Query page.](media/ingest-data-no-code/query-database.png)